ibm-cloud-docs/vpc/file_storage_vpc_manage_replication.md

 4. In the new window, click **Unlink**.
 The data on the replica is not synced with the source file share automatically before the replication relationship is removed.

-The file share details page indicates that there is no replication relationship.
+The file share details page indicates no replication relationship.

 ### Remove the replication relationship in the CLI
 {: #fs-remove-replication-cli}